ibm-skills-network/labs-knowledgebase/docs/troubleshooting.md

 ### I can't open my application in the browser in Cloud IDE

+Once your live-server or app is running, follow these steps:

+1. **Open the Skills Network Toolbox**
-1. Look for the **Skills Network Toolbox** icon at the bottom of the menu bar located on the left side of the IDE.
+   - Look for the **Skills Network Toolbox** icon at the bottom of the menu bar on the left side of the IDE.

+2. **Launch Application**
-2. Then click on **"Launch Your Application"**.
+   - Click on **"Launch Application"** tool.

+3. **Enter the Application Port**
-3. In the "Application Port" field, enter the port number your application is running from the given instruction.
+   - In the **"Application Port"** field, enter the port number your application is running on (as given in your instructions).

+4. **Open the Application**
-4. Click the **"Your Application"** button to open your application in the browser.
+   - Click the **"Your Application"** button to open your app in the browser.

+> **Tip:** If your app doesn’t load, make sure your server is running and that you’ve entered the correct port number.

 ### `Port already in use` error when restarting server